xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/mpi/readme.md

 ## Upload files

-Upload files from a folder:
+Upload sample files from a folder:

 ```bash
 azure batch file upload <path> <group>
 ```

-Run this in a folder containing MPIHelloWorld.exe and its dependencies.
+Run this command in a folder containing your sample files.
 The parametric sweep expects the files to be named `sample1.wav`, `sample2.wav`, `sample3.wav` and so on - each with the prefix `sample` and an increasing index number.
-It's important that your files are sequentially numbered with no gaps.
+It's important for correct operation of the parametric sweep that your files are sequentially numbered with no gaps.

-**Recommended**: Build a Release version of MPIHelloWorld.exe so that you don't have to include any additional dependencies as resource files (e.g.: `msvcp140d.dll` or `vcruntime140d.dll`).

 ## Create a job with an MPI task